Skip to Content

 **Pro Tip: Do not overcrowd the sheet pan.
 You want the vegetables to be in a single layer or they will cook unevenly and thus be less caramelized.
 Caramelization is what makes roasted vegetables so sweet and delectable.

-What to Eat with Roasted Vegetables
+What to Serve with Roasted Root Vegetables?

 Roasted root veggies are wonderful as a side dish to just about any main dish.
 The recipe below includes breaded pork chops (also see video in the recipe card).
 Here’s a few other popular ideas: